Virtual Material Matters: It’s in the Details

-The Eleventh Annual “Material Matters: It’s in the Details” conference takes place online on January 22, 2022.
-This conference is on material culture spanning 1609-1815.
+The Fourteenth Annual “Material Matters: It’s in the Details” conference takes place virtually on January 25, 2025.
+We invite you to join us online for this conference on material culture spanning 1609-1815.

-Participants will receive a Zoom link three days before the conference by email (a reminder link will be sent the morning of the conference as well).
+Participants will receive a Zoom link three days before the conference by email and a reminder link will be sent the morning of the conference.
+This interactive virtual conference allows participants to ask questions of each presenter using the “Q&A” button.